alex-t0/XminTest/README.md

 - Also in Configuration.cs you may change MakeCustomMappingForPostgresPro value (but if it equals true another exception occurs: can't map ulong to xid)
 - Build in Rider and run (or simple `dotnet run`).

+## Other variants

+Using property with ulong type (Timestamp2 in this example) also will not work - for same reasons.
+You can switch to this approach by setting UseLongForXmin to true.